Rene-Harry/Labor-market-analysis/README.md

 ## Features

--Scrapes data from a website using Beautifulsoup
+- Scrapes data from a website using Beautifulsoup
--Data Is written to a csv file
+- Data Is written to a csv file
--Data cleaning to remove duplicates and null values and other unwanted characters -Analysis of the data to determine t gain insight of the labor market -Visualizes analysed data in a website using Chart.js -Access control using Firebase Authentication
+- Data cleaning to remove duplicates and null values and other unwanted characters
+- Analysis of the data to determine t gain insight of the labor market
+- Visualizes analysed data in a website using Chart.js
+- Access control using Firebase Authentication

 ## Installation
 -Clone the repository